MarianaEel/Hospital-Management/README.md

 ![image](Hospital%20DB.png)

 ## Unit Test
 This project use bottom-up unit test method.
 The unit test is designed to test all function in the module.
+Unit test can be found at test_api.py.

 ## File Structure
 │  Hospital DB.png